 Living Life Whilst Facing Death

-Through my own personal experience of caring for and being with relatives towards the end of their life, and through working with patients and carers as a volunteer befriender, I’ve noticed that each experience has been unique.
-However, there are common themes that seem to reoccur.
-I’ve brought these together in ‘Moments of Meaning’ as a way of hopefully giving some insight into living with life-limiting illness and moving towards end of life for both patients and carers – as a resource to help each make the most of life.
-My aim is to help individuals understand some of the issues involved in end of life care so they can navigate their own unique path through this experience.
-With knowledge of the process and some of the available options, along with an understanding of ourselves and our values as individuals, we can each find our own unique way through this process, hopefully making the most of the time we have together.
-As we are all unique, our way of approaching end of life is also unique, either as the person who’s dying or as a relative caring for someone who’s coming to the end of their life.
+Moments of Meaning is inspired through my own personal experience of caring for and being with relatives towards the end of their life.
+Through working with patients and carers as a volunteer befriender, I’ve noticed that each experience has been unique.
+Furthermore, there are common themes that seem to reoccur, and because of this, I’ve brought these themes together in ‘Moments of Meaning’.
+This is my way of sharing my support and insight into living with life-limiting illness for both patients and carers.
+It is also a key resource to help us make the most of life.
+My aim is to help individuals understand some of the issues involved in end of life care.
+This means they can navigate their own unique path through this experience.
+With knowledge of the process and available options, along with an understanding of ourselves and our values as individuals, we can each find a way through this process, making the most of the time we have together.
+As we are all unique, our way of approaching end of life is also unique, for both the person dying, and as a friend or relative caring for someone who’s coming to the end of their life.

 Click Here to Order Your Copy